esctrionsit/snphub/README.md

 There are two config files, which are `setup_config.R` and `advanced_config.R`.

-To try our web platform, download the code and put then in your shiny web app folder is all you need to do.
+To try our web platform, download the code and put then in your `shiny server app folder` is all you need to do.

 To use the setup function, you would need to:
 - Edit the `setup_config.R` file, make sure all the paths are correct.